All Episodes

 They change form.

-And so, if you thought about it that way, even in a very physical way, nothing really was lost.
+And so if you thought about it that way, even in a very physical way, nothing really was lost.

-There's just a rearrangement of the information And so I particularly believe that, yeah, the information still remains and that it's in a different form.
+And so I particularly believe that, yeah, the information still remains and that it's in a different form.

-And it's in a form that's not necessarily directly accessible.
+And it's in a form that's not necessarily directly accessible from our perspective, from our experience every day.

-But I don't see why some people wouldn't be able to access it.
+But I don't see why some people wouldn't be able to access it or, you know, that even technologically, eventually, we would be able to access it.

-You know, if the information is in the structural space...
 If I'm hearing you correctly, you're talking about accessing information from people that, from our perspective, have died.

 Exactly.